-15.2 Overpayments caused due to successful valuation or category objections
+16.2.
+Overpayments caused due to successful valuation or category objections

-15.2.1 If an adjustment in the valuation of a property in terms of Section 51(c),

-52(3) or 69 of the MPRA affects the amounts due for rates payable on that property, then Section 55 will apply.

-15.2.2 Interest payable by the City will be calculated at a rate as determined in the Regulations in terms of the MPRA Section 55 from the date the now overpayment occurred until the due date of the first invoice reflecting the credit owing to the customer.
+- 16.2.1.
+If an adjustment in the valuation of a property in terms of Section 51(c), 52(3), 69 or 78(5) of the MPRA affects the amounts due for rates payable on that property, then Section 55 will apply. - 16.2.2.
+Interest payable by the City will be calculated at a rate as determined in the Regulations in terms of the MPRA Section 55 from the date the now overpayment occurred until the due date of the first invoice reflecting the credit owing to the customer.

-16. ADJUSTMENT OF RATES PRIOR TO SV
+17. ADJUSTMENT OF RATES PRIOR TO SV

-- 16.1 In circumstances where a valuation has been carried out by the municipal valuer in pursuance of a SV in terms of Section 78(1)(d) or 78(1)(f) of the MPRA as a result, for example, of a demolition having taken place on a property or a fire having destroyed buildings on a property, but the City has not yet included such valuation of the relevant property in a SV, such valuation shall be submitted to the CFO for approval to levy rates on the property in accordance with such valuation, with effect from the date of the occurrence of the event which caused a SV to be required. - 16.2 If the owner of a property which has been subdivided or consolidated after the last general valuation wishes to sell the consolidated erf, or one or more of the erven which have been subdivided off the parent erf, as the case may be, applies to the City for a clearance certificate in terms of Section 118 of the Systems Act and if the City has not yet included such valuation of the relevant property(ies) in a SV: - 16.2.1 the municipal valuer shall conduct a valuation of the relevant property(ies) for purposes of a SV; and - 16.2.2 the valuation shall be submitted to the CFO for approval of the levying of rates on such property(ies) in accordance with such valuation, with effect from the date on which the relevant subdivision or consolidation (as the case may be) was registered in the Deeds Office. - 16.3 Any valuations performed in terms of paragraph 16 shall be included in the next SV prepared by the City without any amendments to the valuation and any objections to such valuation may only be lodged once such SV is made public in terms of Section 49 of the MPRA.
+- 17.1.
+Rates raised as a charge based on an administrative error in a previously certified Valuation Roll can be written back with the authority of the CFO. - 17.2.
+If the owner of a property which has been subdivided after the last general valuation wishes to sell one or more of the erven which have been subdivided off the parent erf, as the case may be, applies to the City for a clearance certificate in terms of Section 118 of the Systems Act and if the City has not yet included such valuation of the relevant property(ies) in a SV: - 17.2.1. the municipal valuer shall provide an allocation of values of the relevant property(ies) for purposes of a clearance certificate; and - 17.2.2. the valuation shall be submitted to the CFO for approval of the levying of rates on such property(ies) in accordance with such valuation, with effect from the date on which the clearance certificate is sought. - 17.3.
+Any valuations performed in terms of paragraph 17 shall be included in the next SV prepared by the City.

-16.4 Multiple ownership
+17.4.
+Multiple ownership